whocompute/OSINT-Framework/README.md

 # OSINT Framework

-This is a more up-to-date version of [OSINT-Framework](https://github.com/lockfale/osint-framework).
+This is a slightly more up-to-date version of [OSINT-Framework](https://github.com/lockfale/osint-framework).

 Mostly I'm just merging in pull requests from the main repo, because they don't get merged there anymore.